ketralnis/memcev/README.md

 Known issues:

+* single server, no distribution
+* string values only
+* no compression
+* only get and set.
+No get_multi/set_multi etc
 * issuing a stop() will cause anyone in other threads that are blocked on a response to sleep for forever. not a big deal since it's only really called on dealloc